 When you have known risk factors for autonomic neuropathy

-If you are undergoing cancer treatment with a drug known to cause nerve damage, your doctor will check for signs of neuropathy.
+If you are undergoing cancer treatment with a drug known to cause nerve damage, your provider will check for signs of neuropathy.

 When you don't have risk factors for autonomic neuropathy

-- Breathing tests.
-These tests measure how your heart rate and blood pressure respond during exercises such as forcefully exhaling (Valsalva maneuver).
+- Autonomic function tests.
+These tests measure how your heart rate and blood pressure respond during exercises such as deep breathing and forcefully breathing out (Valsalva maneuver).

 Tilt-table test.
-This test monitors the response of blood pressure and heart rate to changes in posture and position, simulating what occurs when you stand up after lying down.
+This test monitors the response of blood pressure and heart rate to changes in posture and position.
+It simulates what occurs when you stand up after lying down.
 You lie flat on a table, which is then tilted to raise the upper part of your body.
-Normally, your body narrows blood vessels and increases heart rate to compensate for the drop in blood pressure.
-This response may be slowed or abnormal if you have autonomic neuropathy.
+Typically, blood vessels narrow and heart rate increases to compensate for the drop in blood pressure.
+This response may be slowed if you have autonomic neuropathy.

 - Quantitative sudomotor axon reflex test.
-This test evaluates how the nerves that regulate your sweat glands respond to stimulation.
-A small electrical current passes through capsules placed on your forearm, upper and lower leg and foot, while a computer analyzes the response of your nerves and sweat glands.
+This test checks how the nerves that manage your sweat glands respond to stimulation.
+A small electrical current passes through capsules placed on your forearm, upper and lower leg, and foot.
+A computer analyzes the response of your nerves and sweat glands.
 You might feel warmth or a tingling sensation during the test.

 - Urinalysis and bladder function (urodynamic) tests.
 If you have bladder or urinary signs and symptoms, a series of urine and bladder tests can evaluate bladder function.